joyrider3774/crisp-game-lib-portable-sdl/README.md

 - [cglpFunkey](https://github.com/joyrider3774/crisp-game-lib-portable-funkey) (ported by [Joyrider3774](https://github.com/joyrider3774))

-### Any Device supporting SDL1 or SDL2
+### Any Device supporting SDL1, SDL2 or SDL3

-1. (Cross)compile using provided `Makefile` by running `make -f ./src/cglpSDL2/Makefile` or `make -f ./src/cglpSDL1/Makefile` in rootfolder of this repo or use the `CMake` with the provided `src/cglpSDL2/CMakelists` file
+1. (Cross)compile using provided `Makefile` by running `make -f ./src/cglpSDL2/Makefile` or `make -f ./src/cglpSDL1/Makefile` in rootfolder of this repo or use the `CMake` with the provided `src/cglpSDL2/CMakelists` or `src/cglpSDL3/CMakelists` file

 1. Checkout `binary --help` for information on commandline parameters

-- SDL2 port supports game controllers SDL1 port only keyboard
+- SDL2 & 3 port supports game controllers SDL1 port only keyboard

 - ported by [Joyrider3774](https://github.com/joyrider3774)